Health Sciences-Alternative Breaks

 Pictures from the 2016 service trip to New Orleans.
 Thanksgiving break site leaders: Caroline Gjerstad & Brianna Scruggs

-This past summer, Aliyah Hill, a senior in SHP Health Sciences, participated in an SHP Experiential Learning internship that gave her the opportunity to teach English to children in the Dominican Republic.
+As a senior, Aliyha Hill participated in an Experiential Learning internship that gave her the opportunity to teach English to children in the Dominican Republic.

 We are happy to answer questions via email or in-person.
 Contact us at firstname.lastname@example.org.